ScallyBag/Old-Picochess-JRomang/README.md

 Stand alone chess computer with Stockfish and DGT Board

-This branch supports a pure python implementation with the pyfish engine (taken from the pyfish branch).
+This page supports a pure python implementation of Picochess.
+More updated work is at https://github.com/jromang/picochess

-It also supports the piface.
+This page also supports the piface.

-To test the dgtnix driver:

-1. Go to the py/dgt folder.
-2. Execute "g++ dgtnix.c  -w -shared -o libdgtnix.so"
-3. Execute "python dgtnixTest.py <device name>"

-To test the Python native DGT driver:
+To test the Python DGT driver:

 1. Go to the py/ folder
 2. Execute "python pydgt.py <device name>" such as /dev/ttyUSB0
 3. Ensure that moving a piece on the board will return a new FEN and board graphic

-To run on the piface and desktop:
+To run on the DGT XL Clock display, piface, and desktop:

-To build pyfish:
+Pyfish (stockfish engine for python):

-1. This needs pyfish.
-To build pyfish (just needed one time):
+1. To build pyfish (just needed one time):
 2. Switch to the pyfish branch -> "git checkout pyfish"
 3. Install the python headers, on linux, its "sudo apt-get install python2.7-dev"
 3. Go to the src folder